 By having the potential to test multiple mechanisms and define key baselines, the integration of long-term data (i.e. that start before the early 1980s) and an experimental approach in a single system represents the gold standard to move the field of phenological mismatch forward.
 In the absence of long-term data, the integration of observational data across a spatial gradient with an experimental approach can provide a powerful approach to test multiple hypotheses.
 Samplonius et al. (2016) combined descriptive and experimental data to test many confounding factors of the Cushing hypothesis in their system (e.g., ontogenetic dietary shifts, habitat quality).
 In some systems, experiments can allow researchers to test multiple mechanisms, for example direct from indirect effects or abiotic from phenological mismatches (Box 1; REF).
 For example, Berger et al. (2014) manipulated water temperature, stratification depth and the presence/absence of zooplankton in lake mesocosms to separate the direct effects of light and temperature on spring plankton dynamics from effects mediated through the consumer.

 Baselines themselves can also be used to test multiple mechanisms.
 Researchers with long-term data can define specific hypotheses about the expected vs. observed patterns of environmental change in their systems and then attribute variation in phenological mismatch to the main driver.
-For example, many lakes experienced large changes in nutrient inputs in the 1960s and 1970s (e.g., George 2011; Lake Washington), before the onset of recent climate change in the early 1980s so researchers can use different breakpoints to determine where non-linearity began.
+For example, many lakes experienced large changes in nutrient inputs in the 1960s and 1970s (e.g., George 2011; Lake Washington), before the onset of recent climate change in the early 1980s so researchers can provide evidence for which is the major driving by testing different breakpoints to determine where non-linearity began.

 Higher temporal resolution data in some systems may help with teasing apart different mechanisms and collecting more equivalent performance data on the consumer and resource.
 Sampling frequency should be relative to the life history of the species of interest.
 For example, in aquatic systems, there is often quick turnaround between producers and consumers so it can be difficult to determine how much influence producers have on consumers and vice versa.
 Moreover, some zooplankton are never in complete dormancy (i.e., they remain at low densities).
 The temporal sequencing of consumer and resource and seasonal availability of the resource are key requirements of the Cushing hypothesis.
 Finally, researchers can be explicit when possible about which mechanism(s) is likely driving the curve.